 Noguette (=Eugène Herpin), La vie de l'Ermite de Rothéneuf, Saint-Malo (Imprimerie R. Bazin), 1919.

 These in the eyes of the contemporary reader somewhat curious publications, dating from the beginning of the twentieth century, deal with Abbé Fouré's sculpted rocks.
-Rather anecdotical in their approach, they give a good idea of the argumentation of former authors.
+Rather anecdotal in their approach, they give a good idea of the argumentation of former authors.

 Gilles Ehrmann, Les inspirés et leurs demeures (The inspired and their abodes),Paris (Ed.
 Le Temps), 1962, -170 p, 85 photo's

 This french photo-book with a preface by André Breton, marks the beginning of contemporary interest in art environments.

-Gilles Ehrmann was a french potographer who contributed to illustrated magazines.
+Gilles Ehrmann was a french photographer who contributed to illustrated magazines.
 His book is one of the first french publications with photographic impressions of art environments.